Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Methods

 \subsection{Researchers' positionality}

 The three authors share an interest in issues related to fairness and ethics in AI and ML systems, and have formal training in human-computer interaction and information studies, but also draw on interdisciplinary research fields studying the intersections of technology and society.
 All three authors are male, and live and work for academic and industry research institutions in the United States.
 One author's prior research is situated in values in design, studying the practices used by user experience and other technology professionals to address ethical issues in their work, including the organizational power dynamics involved in these practices.
 Another author's prior work has focused on how AI practitioners conceptualize fairness and address it in their work practices.
-He has conducted qualitative research with AI practitioners, has contributed to multiple resources for fairness in AI, and currently works at a large technology company as an AI fairness researcher.
-The third author has built course materials to teach undergraduate and graduate students how to identify and ameliorate bias in machine learning algorithms and has reflected on the ways that students do not get exposed to fairness in technical detail during their coursework.
-In the limitations (section~\ref{limitations}) we discuss ways in which our positionality may have shaped our approach to the research questions, data collection, and data analysis and interpretation.\looseness=-1
+He has conducted fairness research with AI practitioners, has contributed to multiple resources for fairness in AI, and has worked on fairness in AI at large technology companies.
+The third author has built course materials to teach undergraduate and graduate students how to identify and ameliorate bias in machine learning algorithms and has reflected on the ways that students do not get exposed to fairness in technical detail during their coursework. \looseness=-1